We are not open to the public at this time.

-We do have clients who volunteer at the farm alongside their support staff.
-Please join us at our next volunteer orientation to find out more.
+We do have clients who volunteer in animal care at the farm alongside their support staff.
+Please attend a orientation shift to find out more.
 The link to the shift is found HERE

 We have 2 shifts per day, 7 days a week.
 Morning shift is between 9am-11am, and afternoon shift is between 3-5pm.

 We want you to be part of our community!
-By becoming a member of SALI, it means you support our mission and vision.
-It’s important to us that our volunteers share our vision, as you truly make it possible for SALI to exist.
+By becoming a member of Kindred, it means you support our mission and vision.
+It’s important to us that our volunteers share our vision, as you truly make it possible for Kindred to exist.
 You can find out more about membership here.

 Farm Animal Rescue

 We are partnered with local and provincial animal welfare/rescue groups who identify farm animals in need who are hard to adopt out.
 We are often the animal’s last chance to find a new home

-We’re sorry, but we do not accept owner surrendered farm animals.
+We’re sorry, but we do not accept owner surrendered animals.

 Currently, we have 30 animals and are at capacity at our little farm.
 Can you help us find our new home, so we can help more animals in need?